Welcome to the Social Skills Ideas Bank!

 ANCHOR CHARTS: What is a good citizen?
 Make a class anchor chart with the help of students as you brainstorm ideas.

 ART PROJECTS: You can also integrate art to your explorations, such as in the example below.
 It was created by each student tracing and coloring their hands, and then gluing it around the edge of a poster board.
 Write your class pledge in the middle and hang in your class as reinforcement of taught concepts.

 VOCABULARY: Using common language is important when discussion SEL topics.
 Write key words on cards to reinforce vocabulary.

 PARTNER PLAYS: Partner plays are also a fun way to explore personal responsibility.
 For example, make a short play about a person who is very responsible trying to teach a younger sibling about how to make good choices.
-If your students are old enough, they can write their onw partner plays!
+If your students are old enough, they can write their own partner plays!

 DISCUSSION PICTURES: Gather images from magazines or online to use as discussion topics.
 Show students the picture and simply ask: What is happening in the picture?

 TEACH OTHERS: Sometimes the best way to learn is to teach others.
 Buddy up with a younger class with the express purpose of teaching them to be responsible.
-You may be surprised in the change of perspective when they are the teachers!
+You may be surprised in their change of perspective when they are the teachers!

 Pin this post for later so you don’t lose it!

 Do you have ideas to add to this list?
 Add them in the comments!